Editing and viewing electronic files with OneDrive

 Prerequisites

-• Microsoft Entra ID user with Global Admin privileges.
+- Microsoft Entra ID user with Global Admin privilege.

-• SoftExpert Document user with the "View" and "Edit" controls enabled in the security list of the document.
+- SoftExpert Document user with "View", "Edit", and "Save locally" controls allowed in the security list of the document.

 Introduction